spark-jobserver/spark-jobserver/README.md

 ### Context per JVM

-Each context can be a separate process launched using spark-submit, via the included `manager_start.sh` script, if `context-per-jvm` is set to true.
+Each context can be a separate process launched using SparkLauncher, if `context-per-jvm` is set to true.
-You may want to set `deploy.manager-start-cmd` to the correct path to your start script and customize the script.
 This can be especially desirable when you want to run many contexts at once, or for certain types of contexts such as StreamingContexts which really need their own processes.

 Also, the extra processes talk to the master HTTP process via random ports using the Akka Cluster gossip protocol.
 If for some reason the separate processes causes issues, set `spark.jobserver.context-per-jvm` to `false`, which will cause the job server to use a single JVM for all contexts.